pomsky-lang/rulex-rs.github.io/content/docs/language-tour/lookaround.md

 matching; instead, when they see a lookbehind such as {{<rulex>}}(<< 'foo'){{</rulex>}}, they see that it has a length of 3 code points, so they go back 3 characters in the string and match the expression {{<rulex>}}'foo'{{</rulex>}} forwards.
 This requires that the length of the match is known.
-Rulex currently doesn't validates this for regex engines with such a requirement.
+Rulex currently doesn't validate this for regex engines with such a requirement.